philipwfowler/simple-membrane-protein-analysis/1-count-lipids.md

 ![Graph of something](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/images/graph-1-count-lipids-vmd.png)

-But do we have the same results as we got using [MDAnalysis](https://code.google.com/p/mdanalysis/)?
+It looks the same as we got using [MDAnalysis](https://code.google.com/p/mdanalysis/), but how similar are the results?
 Try using `diff` which is a very useful Linux command that compares two text files.

 	$ diff dat/1-count-lipids-mda.dat dat/1-count-lipids-vmd.dat
 	0a1
 	>       0     730

-Yes - the only difference is that, as we expected, the [VMD](http://www.ks.uiuc.edu/Research/vmd/) file contains a frame 0 which is the results for the GRO file.
+Yes both methods produce identical results - the only difference is that, as we expected, the [VMD](http://www.ks.uiuc.edu/Research/vmd/) file contains a frame 0 which is the results for the GRO file.

-## 1.3 Extension exercises
+## 1.3 Extensions

 - Which is faster?
 Why do you think that is?
 Do you think it will always be faster?
 - Write down the disadvantages and advantages of each approach